 To access the Appliance Manager features, click one of the menu options displayed across the top of the Appliance Manager screen.
 As you page through Appliance Manager, your location is shown below the menu options.
 You can also click an item in this path to directly access that location.
 For example, Figure 1-1 shows the screen you would see if you selected the CPU Utilization item from the Resources category on the Monitoring menu page.
-This is menu path is shown in this guide as the following:
+The menu path is shown in this guide in the following format:

+'''

 Monitoring

 Resources

 CPU Utilization

+'''